jimmychang851129/linebot-test/README.md

 field.
 ```

-5. After obtain https url from step 3.
+4. After obtain https url from step 3.
 Copy the url and paste it to the webhook field on line developer webpage

+5. create a richmenu through postman, sorry for the inconvenience Orz

 ### method2 : Docker + ngrok

-1. Same as above, register an account and acquire a channel and its secret and token
+1. Same as above, register an account and acquire a channel, its secret, and token
-2. install Docker
+2. install Docker, ngrok
 3. run following command

 ```